 The son, Xiaoxu, told us that they primarily make maocha and sell to producers without their own farms so that it can be roasted and further refined.
 They do however hand-sort and charcoal roast a small portion of their teas themselves.

-The Xie family is a beautiful example of a household farm, a true 家庭农场, as the land, the labor, and the profits are all kept in-house.
+The Xie family is a clear example of a modern household farm, a true 家庭农场, as the land, the labor, and the profits are all kept in-house.